Background: Multifunctional Lipid Probes

 One of the smallest and most effective modifications for this purpose is the terminal alkyne.
 This functional group consists of a simple triple bond at the end of a carbon chain, a minor structural change that does not significantly alter the lipid’s behavior.
 Despite its small size, the terminal alkyne serves as a powerful chemical handle, allowing researchers to attach various probes after the lipid has been introduced into a biological system.

-The terminal alkyne is particularly useful because it undergoes azide-alkyne cycloaddition, the prototypical click chemistry reaction.
-This reaction is highly specific, rapid, and bio-orthogonal, meaning it does not interfere with natural cellular processes.
+The terminal alkyne is particularly useful because it undergoes copper-catalyzed azide-alkyne cycloaddition, the prototypical click chemistry reaction.
+This reaction is highly specific, rapid, and bio-orthogonal, meaning it does not produce reaction products with natural cellular molecules. .
 By reacting the alkyne with an azide-containing probe, researchers can introduce fluorescent markers for imaging or affinity tags for isolating lipid-protein complexes.
 The reaction requires catalysis by copper (I) ions and is therefore usually not suitable for intact cells and tissues but works well in fixed or lysed samples.

 Applications in Lipid Research